SINR-Group/swift/README.md

 ### Training the codec

 - We used 64x64 patches of images with video samples of 10 seconds each to train the model.
+- Prepare the data using the instructions from the flows directory in the root folder.
+- To train the codec end-to-end, run `train.sh` with all three options (`0`, `1`, or `2`) to have a 3-level heirarchical coding.
+- To test the codec,

 Citation